 Accepted Deposit Methods

 - No maximum withdrawal limit applies

 As one of the highest rated CFD trading apps on both iOS and Google Play stores, Plus500 offers a diverse range of features for those who are just starting out and those who want complete control over their trading.

 When you open an account, your funds are held separately to ensure your money remains safe and secure.
 Consumer protectionism has been at the core of the trading platform, as they value the hard earned money of their users.
 There is no wonder they have multiple licenses, regulatory authorisations, and a public listing on one of the world's largest stock exchanges.
-This type of commitment towards keeping consumers financially safe has been unparalleled to date.

 It operates in multiple jurisdictions and plans to expand its operations into more regions to diversify its reach.
 The company has also consistently invested in research and development projects to propel technological growth and consumer-centric innovation.